qwc-services/qwc-feature-info-service/README.md

 }
 ```

-#### Base64 encoded properties

-The following config properties may also be set as Base64 encoded values instead:
+*Note*: The following config properties may also be set as Base64 encoded values instead:

 * Default HTML info template: `default_info_template_base64`
 * Formatting expression for converting attribute values: `format_base64`